killerducky/killerducky.github.io/shogi/lishogi_pieces.md

 # lishogi piece sets
-lishogi has many options for how the pieces look:
+lishogi has many options piece stlye:
   * Click your username in the upper right, and Piece Set
-  * The traditional sets use Japanese character (Kanji) which takes more time to get used to if you cannot read Japanese
+  * Traditional sets use Japanese characters (Kanji), steep learning curve if you cannot read Japanese
-  * There are many beginner friently sets that make it quicker to learn how each piece moves.
+  * Beginner friendly sets make it quicker to learn how each piece moves.
-    * But many resources will only use traditional sets
+    * But many resources only use traditional sets
   * Types of beginner sets:
-    * Use traditional Japanese Kanji, but also have hints on how they move
+    * Traditional Japanese Kanji, but also have hints on how they move
-    * Use Western chess style pieces
+    * Western chess style pieces
-    * Pieces that visually cue how the pieces move
+    * Visual cues for how the pieces move

 ## Beginner sets with Kanji included
 * I recommend these so you naturally start to recognize the Kanji alone